unahouExosite/docs/coap/README.md

 April 1st, 2014:

-* Moved from beta status to production status.
+* Moved from beta status to production status and given a permanent location.

-* Limited support for blob transfers
+* Limited support for block-wise transfers.
+In this case, "limited" may mean that blocks written to the One Platform using the CoAP API can only be retrieved via the CoAP API.
+More details will follow as the block-wise transfer feature gets rolled out.

 Beyond:

-* Resource Discovery
+* Resource Discovery.
+The ability for resource features to be auto-discovered.

-* Observe
+* Observe.
+The ability for devices to observe a condition and be notified when the thing observed has changed.

 More information about the Exosite roadmap for CoAP can be made available upon request.
 Further details about CoAP can be found with the